truenas/documentation/content/SCALE/SCALETutorials/TopToolbar/ManagingAPIKeys.md

 Type a descriptive name and click **Add**.
 The system displays a confirmation dialog and adds a new API key to the list.

 {{< expand "Creating API Keys in the Shell" "v" >}}
-TrueNAS SCALE supports creating API keys in the Shell with an "Allow" list of permissions for the keys.
+TrueNAS SCALE supports creating API keys in the **Shell** with an allow list of permissions for the keys.

 Go to **System Settings > Shell** and enter `midclt call api_key.create` followed by your desired call parameters.